People who are frequently disliked by others usually display these 7 behaviors (without realizing it)

 3) Being judgmental

-I was quick to form opinions about people without really knowing them.
+Another thing I tended to do was to form opinions about people without really knowing them.
 I’d label them based on superficial observations, often misconstruing their intentions and actions.

 This habit of mine was not only unfair to others, but it also isolated me.